Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

     java -jar selenium-server.jar

-Most people like to have a more simplified setup, which can be made by creating an executable batch file (.bat on windows and .sh on linux) with that command writen above.
+Most people like to have a more simplified setup, which can be made by creating an executable batch file (.bat on Windows and .sh on Linux) with that command written above.
 This way, you can make a shortcut to that executable file in your desktop and just double-click on it anytime you want to wake up the server to start your tests.

-.. note:: For the server to run you'll need java installed on your computer and propperly setup on the PATH variable to run it from the console.
+.. note:: For the server to run you'll need Java installed on your computer and properly setup on the PATH variable to run it from the console.
-   You can check that you have java correctly installed by running the following on a console::
+   You can check that you have Java correctly installed by running the following on a console::

        java -version